leigler/network-interfacing/index.md

 - Research and prepare three *distinct* functions/features/futures for our network.
 Full assignment description can be found [here](/enhancement).

 ### Prompt:
+Describe a fictional interface you recently came in contact with.
+What features felt familiar (and how were the signified)?
+What felt like hyperbole?

 ## February 5